junesirius/junesirius.github.io/_posts/Supernatural/2025-05-02-SPN-Cockles-straddlegate.md

 "Everything alright?"
 Misha asks in concern.

 Jensen almost jumps.
-"Jeez, where did you come from?"
+"Jeez, wear a bell!"
 His finger turns off the phone screen automatically.
 "Of course," he answers too fast, not suspicious at all.
 "Why wouldn't it be?"

 His gaze slides away, shifting as if it doesn't have a target but unmistakably lands on Misha's untouched phone on the desk.